Skip to main content

 • You should limit alcoholic beverages and alcohol consumption while taking statin drugs.

 • Some prescription drugs should not be taken with atorvastatin.
-This includes some antifungal medications.
+Tell your doctor about all the medicines you take.

-• Grapefruit juice, certain herbal products, and non-prescription medications may interfere with the absorption and efficacy of atorvastatin.
-Speak to your pharmacist before beginning any new supplements or medications while taking atorvastatin.
+• Grapefruit juice and certain herbal products and non-prescription medications may interfere with the absorption and efficacy of atorvastatin.
+Speak to your doctor or pharmacist before beginning any new supplements or medications while taking atorvastatin.

 How much is generic Lipitor?